GregStanton/webgl2-glsl-primer/README.md

 <details>
 <summary><strong>Q:</strong> In GLSL, which shader stage requires an explicit precision declaration?</summary>
-<p><strong>A:</strong> The fragment shader.
-(Hint: If vertices aren’t in the right place, things go wrong, so high precision is mandated for vertex shaders, but lower precision is allowed for fragment shaders, e.g. to avoid draining battery on older mobile devices.)</p>
+<p><strong>A:</strong> The fragment shader.</p><p><strong>Hint:</strong> If vertices aren’t in the right place, things go wrong, so high precision is mandated for vertex shaders, but lower precision is allowed for fragment shaders, e.g. to avoid draining battery on older mobile devices.)</p>
 </details>

 <details>